centreon/centreon-stream-connector-scripts/README.md

 Don't hesitate to propose improvements and/or contact the community through our Slack workspace.

-Here is a list of the available scripts here:
+Here is a list of the available scripts:

 * [Elasticsearch](#elasticsearch)
 * [InfluxDB](#InfluxDB)